About Bonnie Bay Crochet

 Since then Bonnie has designed another leaflet (Noggins & Necks) with Leisure Arts, as well as patterns for Coats & Clark (Red Heart Yarn), Caron International, Cascade Yarns, Crochet World Magazine, Crochet!
 Magazine and Mainly Crochet.
 She is very excited about her new book (released September 2014) called "Contemporary Celtic Crochet!"
 She is also a Craft Yarn Council of America certified instructor and a professional member of CGOA (The Crochet Guild of America).

-Bonnie is currently a homemaker/home school mom of 5 children (three have graduated, and the remaining 2 are working on high school classes), and she also cares for her 80+ years young mom.
+Bonnie is currently a homemaker/and a recently retired home school mom of 5 children (all have officially graduated high school!), and she also cares for her 80+ years young mom.
 She is a graduate of Hialeah High School (Hialeah, FL), and of The University of South Carolina where she earned a bachelor’s degree in music education.
-She loves leading worship for preschoolers at her church as well as playing guitar, flute, Irish whistle, loves dabbling in photography, learning about history, and of course doing anything related to crocheting.
+She loves leading worship for preschoolers at her church as well as playing guitar, flute, Irish whistle, loves dabbling in photography, learning about history, and of course doing anything related to crocheting - just not all at the same time!
 Life is full, life is good, God is amazing.

 Ode to THE Master Designer...My Life in Christ